 7. Business Management skills

-As per Computrabajo México, the most sought-after job fields in 2024 demonstrate a wide requirement of talent across various industries.
+As per Computrabajo México, the most sought-after job fields in 2025 demonstrate a wide requirement of talent across various industries.
 Sales, finance, customer service, and logistics will be the most sought-after skills in 2025.

 With companies expanding and digitalization gaining momentum, these sectors will require more qualified experts to maintain growth and keep pace with market needs.
 Companies currently seek individuals possessing effective communication and negotiating abilities, and knowledge in financial management.

-How to Improve Your Skills for Mexico’s Job Market
+How to Improve your Skills for Mexico’s Job Market

 In order to upskill for the Mexican job market, upskilling in the above-mentioned skills can be very helpful.
 Some government-backed VETs can help you gain these skills.
 Here are some of the institutions that offer vocational training in Mexico.